dogefriendyt/TDS/README.md

-# TDS Script Provider
+# TDS Autofarms
-The TDS auto farm script provider.
+This is where you can choose between 4 methods of TDS autofarms to fit your needs.

 # Instructions